HenokBerhanu/disag_vcc/README.md

 ## Dissagregated NGRAN in 5G NTN networks

-# 5G NTNSecurity  with Blockchain

-This code is intended for the work "Blockchain-Enhanced Security for LEO Satellite Firmware Updates in Beyond-5G NTN Networks"
+This repo is intended for the work "LSTM-based Resource Prediction for Disaggregated RAN in 5G Non-Terrestrial Networks"

 ## Build docker images for Free5GC core network:

-Build core base image from directory: ./build/f5gc_core
+Build Free5GC base image from directory: ./build_docker_images/f5gc_base

-In the directory: ./build/f5gc_core
+In the directory: ./build_docker_images/f5gc_core
-     BUild the docker images with the tag defined in the docker-compose.yaml file.
+     BUild the docker images with the tag defined in the docker-compose.yaml file of the same directory.

+## Or instead of building all the components, you can also pull from:

 ## Build satellite emulator : opensand
-The satellite emulator containers will build upon runing the docker-compose.yaml file from directory: ./build/opensand
+The satellite emulator containers will build upon runing the docker-compose.yaml file from directory: ./build_docker_images/opensand

 Three containers: Gateway, Satellite, and Terminal will be in runing state

-## Build RAN image: UERANSIM
+## Build dissagregated NGRAN images: Openairinterface5G

-### Build base images from ./build/ueransim_base and bothe cmake and ueransim base images should be built

 ```
 docker build -t cmake:v3.2 -f ./build/ueransim_base/cmake/Dockerfile